Christ Church Sandown

 Thank you for visiting this website.
 We would be so glad to extend a warm welcome to you at any church service or event.

-As a result of the Corona virus things are not quite back to normal yet but from next Sunday (12 July) the church building will once again be open for services albeit with certain special arrangements in place.
+As a result of the Corona virus things are not quite back to normal yet but services on Sunday mornings at 11am have now recommenced albeit with certain special arrangements in place.
 A note below gives further details.

-Whereas some re-opening of the church is now planned, it is our intention to continue to support everyone through maintaining our on-line services and virtual meet-ups at least until the end of August when we will be re-assessing the position in relation to what happens between now and then.
+Whereas some re-opening of the church is now in place, it is our intention to continue to support everyone through maintaining our on-line services and virtual meet-ups at least until the end of August when we will be re-assessing the position in relation to what happens between now and then.

 In light of the UK Government requirements to stem the spread of Covid-19 public worship services were suspended in mid-March.
 From 4 July the Government has relaxed the restrictions, however, the health and safety aspects of re-opening churches are complex and mean the planned re-opening of Christ Church for services will still not be quite 'normal service' resuming.